SimonSelg/ScrollAnimationEngine/README.md

 # Scroll Animation Engine

-Engine to register performant animations that are driven (progress is dragged or progress change is triggered) by scroll.
+Engine to register animations that are driven by scroll.
+That means that animation progress is dragged or progress change is triggered by scroll.

 Originally part of an animated header which transitioned from a big state to a small state based on user scroll.